INSaFLU/insaflu_docs/docs/data_analysis.rst

 INSaFLU allows running four Nexstrain builds for the seasonal influenza (A/H3N2, A/H1N1/, B/Victoria and B/Yamagata), which are simplified versions of the Influenza Nextstrain builds available at https://github.com/nextstrain/seasonal-flu

-The reference genomes used for site (nucleotide  / amino acid) numbering and genome structure in the output JSON files are:
+So far, influenza analyses are restricted to the Hemagglutinn (HA) coding gene.
+The reference HA sequences used for site (nucleotide  / amino acid) numbering in the output JSON files are:

 - H1N1PDM: A/California/07/2009(H1N1) (https://www.ncbi.nlm.nih.gov/nuccore/CY121680.1/)
 - H3N2: A/Beijing/32/1992 (https://www.ncbi.nlm.nih.gov/nuccore/U26830.1/)